Erie, Pennsylvania: Geography

-Most of the cityscape includes renovated and refurbished factory buildings, midrise housing, single-family homes, and office buildings.
-Erie's waterfront includes the Burger King Amphitheater and surrounding parkland, which hosts numerous festivals.
-The Bayfront Convention Center is on Sassafras Pier next to Dobbins Landing.
-The Bicentennial Tower is centrally located in the skyline when viewed from Presque Isle State Park, with the high-rise and midrise buildings flanking the higher ground behind and to the east and west sides.
-On the east end of the waterfront, the Erie Maritime Museum and the city's main library, and third-largest in Pennsylvania, host the USS Niagara.
+Post-industrial redevelopment of Erie's waterfront aimed at recreational and tourism uses include the Bayfront Parkway, Niagara Pier, Perry's Landing Marina, Liberty Park & Amphitheater, Bayfront Convention Center, hotels, and Dobbins Landing, which features the Bicentennial Tower at its northern end.
+On the east side of the bayfront, the Erie Maritime Museum and the Erie County main library (third-largest in Pennsylvania) host the USS Niagara.
 Docks and marinas fill the freshwater shoreline in between.

 Climate

 Under the Köppen climate classification, Erie falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 It is located in the snow belt that stretches from Cleveland to Syracuse and Watertown; winters are moderately cold, with heavy lake-effect snow, but also with occasional stretches of mild weather that cause accumulated snow to melt.
 The city experiences a full range of weather events, including snow, ice, rain, thunderstorms, and fog.
 The city's lakeside location helps to temper summer heat, with an average of 4 days with highs at or above 90 °F annually, and the highest temperature ever recorded was 100 °F on June 25, 1988.
 An average of 3 days have lows of 0 °F or colder annually, and the lowest temperature ever recorded was −18 °F on January 19, 1994, and February 16, 2015.

-Erie is third on The Daily Beast's list of snowiest places in the United States, averaging 78.7 in; however, the 1981–2010 normal seasonal snowfall is 104.3 in.
+Erie is third on The Daily Beast's list of snowiest places in the United States, averaging 78.7 in; however, the 1991–2020 normal seasonal snowfall is 104.3 in.
 Average annual snowfall in the decade 2010-2019 was 100.7 in.
 The adverse winter conditions caused USAir Flight 499 to overrun the runway at Erie International Airport on February 21, 1986, and caused whiteouts that were responsible for a 50-car pile-up on Interstate 90 on January 25, 2007.